JolifantoBambla/vk/README.md

 If it is the first call of the function using this `extension-loader` instance, the function pointer is fetched using `vk:get-instance-proc-addr` or `vk:get-device-proc-addr` and stored in an internal hash map of the `extension-loader` instance.
 Then and in every subsequent call of the extension function this function pointer is used to call the function.

+Note that setting the `device` or `instance` of an `extension-loader` via the exposed accessors in `vk` require the given handles to be wrapped, whereas the `vulkan` counterparts require raw foreign pointers.

 So after having initialized the `vk:*default-extension-loader*` you can call extension functions like every other function in `vk`:

 ```cl